nepda/youtrack-attachment-cleaner/README.md

         --pattern 'backtrace|logfile' \
         --limit 1000

-You can run this line as long as no results are found.
+You can run this line until no results are found.